Lead Senior Scientist

 Areas of expertise: Health, chemical safety, Nano Risk Framework, nanotechnology, pollution prevention

-Richard is a member of the National Academy of Sciences' Standing Committee on Emerging Science for Environmental Health Decisions.
-Until recently, he was on the NAS Board on Environmental Studies and Toxicology and served on the Green Ribbon Science Panel for California’s Green Chemistry Initiative.
+Richard recently served as a member of the National Academy of Sciences' Standing Committee on Emerging Science for Environmental Health Decisions and its Board on Environmental Studies and Toxicology, and was a member of the Green Ribbon Science Panel for California’s Green Chemistry Initiative.

 Richard has testified before various Congressional committees on the need for fundamental reform of US policy toward industrial chemicals and on nanomaterial safety research needs.
 He was a member of the National Academy of Sciences' Committee to Develop a Research Strategy for Environmental, Health and Safety Aspects of Engineered Nanomaterials.
 He was a member of EDF’s team that worked jointly with the DuPont Corporation to develop a framework governing responsible development, production, use and disposal of nanoscale materials.

 Richard is a frequent contributor to EDF's Chemicals and Nanomaterials blog, where he posts both commentary and detailed analyses of the emerging science and policies affecting chemicals and nanomaterials in the U.S. and internationally.